connorsakmar/CDC-Leading-Causes-of-Death/README.md

-For those who want more statisitcs and general information on American health, this is a useful resource:
+For those who want more statisitcs and general information on American health, these are useful resources:

 https://www.cdc.gov/nchs/data/nvsr/nvsr67/nvsr67_05.pdf - 2016 Deaths final data